 - No urination or wet diapers for 3 hours

 - Sunken cheeks, eyes, or soft spot on the top of the skull

 - Listlessness or irritability

-If you think your toddler might be becoming dehydrated, it’s important to call her pediatrician to check in and see if she needs to take a trip to the doctor’s office or to Urgent Care.
+If you think your toddler might be becoming dehydrated, it’s important to call their pediatrician to check in and see if they need to take a trip to the doctor’s office or to Urgent Care.

 - Tamara Hargens-Bradley.
 “When kids get stomach bugs, preventing dehydration is priority No. 1.”
 Doernbecher Children’s Hospital.
 Oregon Health and Science University, January 9 2013.
 Retrieved June 15 2017. http://www.ohsu.edu/blogs/doernbecher/2013/01/09/when-kids-get-stomach-bugs-preventing-dehydration-is-priority-no-1/.

 - Mayo Clinic Staff.
 “Dehydration.”
 Mayo Clinic.
 Mayo Clinic, October 29 2016.
 Retrieved June 15 2017. http://www.mayoclinic.org/diseases-conditions/dehydration/symptoms-causes/dxc-20261072.

 - “Drinks to Prevent Dehydration in a Vomiting Child.”
 Healthy Children.
 American Academy of Pediatrics, November 21 2015.
 Retrieved June 15 2017. https://www.healthychildren.org/English/health-issues/conditions/abdominal/Pages/Drinks-to-Prevent-Dehydration-in-a-Vomiting-Child.aspx.